northstowekarate/northstowekarate.github.io/instructors/index.md

     </li>
   </ul>

-<h3>BMABA Register</h3>
+### BMABA Register

 Simon is registered with the BMABA (British Martial Arts and Boxing Association).
-You can verify instructor details on the <a href="https://bmaba.org.uk/verify/">BMABA website</a>.
+You can verify instructor details on the [BMABA website](https://bmaba.org.uk/verify/).